davewsmith/play/flask_sqa/README.md

-Motivated by wanting to have something within reach to remind myself of how to do a few things, such as getting foreign keys working in SQLite3
+Motivated by wanting to have something within reach to remind myself of how to do a few things, such as getting foreign keys with cascading deletes working in SQLite3.

 ## Setup